pypes-dev/coldflow/README.md

 - Send the emails (with a strict, safe sending limit).
 - See a basic dashboard showing "sent" and "replied."

+# Move the needle TO-DO list:

+- [ ] Templates for popular email needs i.e "onboarding for SaaS"
+- [ ] Integration with GHL / N8N

 # Content TO-DO list:

 - [ ] "How to Achieve Perfect Cold Email Deliverability with a Self-Hosted Tool"